lorenxjtu1/ArCad-Free/README.md

 # Intro
 ArCad is a Digital Twin viewer, animation editor (keyframes) and 3d model viewer in AR or VR and it has support for IoT!

-This project still in development, if you find any bugs or erros, please, open a issue.
+This project still in development, if you find any bugs or erros, please, open an issue.

 This repository is the free version of the software!